jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 Data preparation on multi-socket HPC systems like Frontier means running millions of fast shell operations — format conversions, field extractions, validation checks, and file transforms — across inputs ranging from a few records to billions of lines.
 GNU Parallel and `xargs -P` were designed for long-running jobs, not microsecond-scale operations on NUMA hardware.
 At scale, their per-item fork overhead, cross-socket data migration, and lock contention become the bottleneck — not the work itself.

 forkrun, in its fastest mode, can distribute **200 000+ batches/sec** on a single node — while **GNU Parallel struggles to break 500**.
-On Frontier, this potentially turns 50% of data-prep time into a low single-digit percentage.
+On Frontier, this potentially reduces the cost of data prep (measured in total node time) from over 50% down to under 10%.

 ## What forkrun Is